 Roses are mostly made up of petals, Veronica thought, so they certainly contribute to their beauty.
 She chose a rose and looked closely at each petal, reaching out with her fingertips to examine the curves of the petals; starting with the curled-up petals in the middle of the rose and gradually moving out to the larger ones towards the outside.
 She realized she could see the veins of the rose through some of the petals and thought that even they carried their own unique beauty.
 Would a rose with one petal still be beautiful?
 Veronica asked herself.
 She couldn’t bring herself to pluck all but one of the petals off of any of the roses, nor did could figure out what made one petal more beautiful than any other, either.
 She was now running out of time before her mother woke up.

 Veronica’s last resort was to try and think about the problem from the roses’ perspective.
 Does a rose know it’s beautiful?
 How would the roses feel if they knew I was trying to decide if a single rose was more beautiful than the one next to it?
 Feeling overwhelmed, Veronica was about to give up on the whole idea altogether, when she noticed a rose lying on top of the ground of the garden bed.
-It had fallen away from the other roses and the two petals left attached to its stem were grey and were not curled up neatly like the other roses.
+It had fallen away from the others and the two petals left attached to its stem were grey and were not curled up neatly like the other roses.
 Veronica was able to pick it off the ground with ease and immediately noticed how fragile it felt.
-She stared at it for a long while, trying to decide if was beautiful or not.
+She stared at it for a long while, trying to decide if was beautiful.
 Although it took a little more effort to appreciate its beauty, Veronica eventually convinced herself that he may have just found the most beautiful rose in the garden.

 Cupping the rose gently in her hand, Veronica went inside to show her mother.